ignaciopr/Bike-sharing/README.md

 Our predictive model accurately predicted bike usage on an hourly basis and provided additional insights when plotted against actual bike usage.
 We conducted a deep analysis of the results and provided explanations about the decisions taken, including the chosen model, hyperparameter settings, and evaluation metrics employed.

+Note: The predictions are for the last week of 2012.

 **Conclusion**

 Our report provides the head of transportation services with a comprehensive analysis of the bike-sharing service, including deep insights into usage patterns and a predictive model for forecasting bike usage on an hourly basis.
 Our analysis and model will help the transportation services team optimize bike provisioning, reduce costs, and provide a better service to citizens.